colececil/colececil.github.io/_drafts/scaling-pixel-art-without-destroying-it.md

     </figcaption>
 </figure>

 This led me to do a lot of googling to try to find a solution to the problem.
 Most resources I found claimed that you have to stick with scaling by integer multiples if you want it to look good, but I knew I'd played plenty of pixel art games that could scale to my screen size and look just fine.
 So I kept searching, and I finally came across a great solution using a shader (this is the "Good" version in the example image above), described at a blog called [A Personal Wonderland](https://csantosbh.wordpress.com/2014/01/25/manual-texture-filtering-for-pixelated-games-in-webgl/).
 The author does a really nice job of explaining and illustrating the solution in a very mathematical way.
 It still took me a while to understand how it works, but I figured it out and was able to implement it in a Unity shader.
-Since it's so hard to find information about how to solve this problem, I decided to write this tutorial about it, explaining it in a way that makes more sense to my brain (and hopefully others'), and also giving an example of the solution in Unity.
+Since it was so hard to find information about how to solve this problem, I decided to write this tutorial about scaling pixel art, explaining it in a way that makes more sense to my brain (and hopefully others'), and also giving an example of the solution in Unity.

 ## Standard Scaling Approaches

 The pixel art scaling shader is sort of a mix between the two standard scaling approaches: nearest neighbor filtering and bilinear filtering.
-Since fully understanding how this works depends on understanding these two filtering approaches, I'm going to first spend some time explaining them.
+Since fully understanding how the shader works depends on understanding these two filtering approaches, I'm going to first spend some time explaining them.

 ### Nearest Neighbor Filtering